recc-tech/tech/docs/creating-events.md

-# BoxCast and Church Online Platform Events
+# Creating BoxCast and Church Online Platform Events

 ## BoxCast
 1. Go to the "New Broadcast" section.